Medical Licensing Board of Indiana

 Apply online now!

 Go to MyLicense.IN.gov and you will either need to create or login to your Access Indiana, single sign-on account.
 You will complete the online application and submit payment with a credit or debit card.
-Please allow 48 business hours for your application to be received and reviewed.
 You will be contacted by a customer service representative with details of what additional documentation is required to complete your application.
+Applications are processed in the order received.

 - Physician/Osteopathic Physician